pechyony/lane-detection/writeup.md

 </center>
 <br>

-F. After detecting the lanes in the current frame, we average them with the lanes drawn in the previous frame using the formula:
+**Step 6.** After detecting the lanes in the current frame, we average them with the lanes drawn in the previous frame using the formula:

 ```
 right/left lane in the current frame =